joepie91/python-whois/README.md

 The manual (including install instructions) can be found in the doc/ directory.
 A HTML version is also viewable [here](http://cryto.net/pythonwhois).

+## Cache configuration
+Using pythonwhois.set_persistent_cache a cache can be set.
+If a cache is set, whois-oracle will look there for WHOIS servers for TLD's.
+For domains with thin WHOIS servers, only the 'head' WHOIS server is cached, not the referral servers.
+Otherwise it would
+be impossible to get the correct information because the information for the domain might not be on that WHOIS server at all.

+## Cool down configuration
+This feature is not useful for single lookups, but for bulk this comes in really handy.
+Every WHOIS server gets a certain time before it will be asked again, to prevent spamming and possibly refused connections.
+This can be configured by passing a configuration file to pythonwhois.set_cool_down_config.
+This file can contain the following to elements, but doesn't have to.
+`[general]`
+`cool_down_period : 0.5`
+`default_cool_down_length : 1`
+This is the general part.
+Only one of them should exist. whois-oracle checks for both these properties, but they are not both necessary.

+`[whois.eu]`
+`cool_down_length : 10`
+`max_requests_minute : 5`
+`max_requests_hour : 20`
+`max_requests_day : 50`
+This is how sections for specific WHOIS servers are defined.
+The section name is the name of the server and the section can contain the listed properties.
+None of them are required.
+Multiple WHOIS servers can be added to the configuration file.

 ## Goals

 * 100% coverage of WHOIS formats.